 The main airport in Madrid is MAD-Madrid Barajas International Airport, 16km away from the city center.
-If you have a late arrival and early departure, you can choose to stay near the airport.
-Below is my recommendation of the best hotels near Madrid airport:
+If you have a late arrival and early departure, or long connecting flights, you can choose to stay near the airport.

-luxury hotel: täCH Madrid Airport This 4-star hotel is only 2km from Madrid Barajas Airport, it provides rooms with wooden flooring, flat-screen TVs, and private bathrooms with toiletries and a hairdryer.
-It also has a paddle tennis court, a games room, and a restaurant.
+luxury ($$$): täCH Madrid Airport This 4-star hotel is only 2km from Madrid Barajas Airport, it provides rooms with wooden flooring, flat-screen TVs, and private bathrooms with toiletries and a hairdryer.
 The hotel offers a free airport shuttle bus.
-The Barajas Metro Station nearby offers easy access to Madrid’s city center from Barajas Metro Station which is 400m away from this property.
+The Barajas Metro Station nearby offers easy access to Madrid’s city center.

-mid-range hotel: Clement Barajas This hotel offers stylish, air-conditioned rooms and à la carte restaurant.
+mid-range ($$): Clement Barajas This hotel offers stylish, air-conditioned rooms and à la carte restaurant.
 All guest romms come with satellite TV, free Wi-Fi, wooden floors, safes, work desks, and modern bathrooms.
-It also has à la carte restaurant that offers traditional dishes made from high-quality ingredients.